ansibleguy/webui/docs/source/usage/troubleshooting.rst

 * Make sure no other process is binding to port 8000: :code:`netstat -tulpn | grep 8000`

+  If that is the case - you can set the :code:`AW_PORT` env-var to change the port to be used.

 * The app failed last time.
 There is still an old process running.
 If this happens repeatedly - open an issue!

   You can find and kill it: